 - (A) Ballast Added.
 Should a camera operator leave the towboat during an event, sufficient ballast shall be placed in the towboat for the remainder of the event to avoid a significant change to the towboat wake. - (B) Ballast Removed.
-Should a camera operator board the towboat during an event, sufficient ballast shall be removed from the towboat for the remainder of the event to avoid a significant change to the towboat wake. - (C) Two Camera Operators.
-Two camera operators authorized in 1302 shall be allowed to ride in the towboat at the same time if the towboat wake is not adversely affected to a significant degree.
+Should a camera operator board the towboat during an event, sufficient ballast shall be removed from the towboat for the remainder of the event to avoid a significant change to the towboat wake. - (C) Additional Camera Operator.
+An additional camera operator authorized in 1302 shall be allowed to ride in the towboat at the same time if the towboat wake is not adversely affected to a significant degree.